- Golf nearby

-The hobbit houses each have a private decked terrace area with upcycled furniture made from wooden pallets and decking.
-Each ecopod and hobbit house has its own fire pit for cooking on.
+There is a large multi use games area with exercise park, children's play equipment and a tennis court just a 5 minute walk from the campsite.
+There are fire pits on all pitches (you can bring your own wood or buy it here) .
 The 110 acre grounds have some lovely walks around farm lanes and fields and from the top fields there are views of the village over the Vale of York to the Pennines and the Hambleton Hills, including the famous White Horse of Kilburn.
 There is a wide range of habitats within the farm, from woodland and hedgerows to fields and stream, and this encourages lots of wildlife, which you can always be keeping an eye out for.
-And when you want a hot meal, the village is only a couple of fields away and has a shop and a pub with good food and beer.
+Freshly baked bread and croissants available from the mobile bakery on the village green every Saturday.
+And onsite is a beautiful vintage caravan serving delicious home baked food and fresh coffee.

 Conditions of Rental